German Immigrants in Australia & their Influence on it’s Culture

 It might seem strange to think that there is a noticeable German influence in Australia, but in fact, there has been a significant German presence in the island continent since the early days of European colonization in the nineteenth century.

-Waves of German immigration into Australia have paralleled historical events in the German-speaking parts of Europe.
-German immigrants to Australia have brought with them their language and many aspects of their culture, which over the years has become modified and merged into the broader Australian way of life.
+Waves of German immigration to Australia have paralleled historical events in the German-speaking parts of Europe.
+German migrants to Australia have brought with them their language and many aspects of their culture, which over the years has become modified and merged into the broader Australian way of life.